hot-meal/coding-guide/README.md

 ### Shorthand notations

-It is best to limit shorthand declarations to those instances where you need to explicitly set all the available values.
-Some commonly overused shorthand properties include:
+Limit shorthand declarations to those cases where you need to set all the available values.

 *   `padding`
 *   `margin`